DevExpress/devextreme-documentation/api-reference/10 UI Components/dxSparkline/1 Configuration/Configuration.md

 ---
 ##### shortDescription
-An object that specifies configuration options for the **Sparkline** UI component.
+An object that specifies configuration properties for the **Sparkline** UI component.

 ---
 #####See Also#####